Sports News | Man United Stumbles at Newcastle, Top-4 EPL Spot Not Assured | LatestLY

 MOYES RELIEF

-On a day when Leicester manager Brendan Rodgers lost his job, the pressure was eased on West Ham's David Moyes thanks to a 1-0 win over Southampton in a tense game between the teams which started Sunday as the bottom two.
+On a day when both Chelsea manager Graham Potter and Leicester manager Brendan Rodgers lost their jobs, the pressure was eased on West Ham's David Moyes thanks to a 1-0 win over Southampton in a tense game between the teams which started Sunday as the bottom two.

 Nayef Aguerd's 25th-minute header was enough to lift West Ham from 19th to 14th and leave last-place Southampton three points adrift of safety in one of the tightest relegation battles in years.